2015-02-24: K-1 Church School Update

 Post date: Feb 21, 2015 6:05:42 PM

 Dear Parents of Kindergarteners and 1st Graders,

 Below is a summary of the lessons for the past few classes.
 We hope that you find this helpful when you discuss church school with your children.
-We have been focusing on Lent and the miracles that Jesus performed leading up to his Crucifixion and Resurrection.
-Please remember to bring your children to the Saturday of Lazarus Service( and palm cross making) and Holy Unction Retreat on Holy Wednesday.
+We have been focusing on the parts of the Divine Liturgy and we are trying to help the children understand what is happening in church and what they are seeing.

-It is a pleasure to teach your children every Sunday.
+It has been a pleasure to teach your children.
 Please let us know if you have any questions or concerns.

 Andrea McRae, DVM